 - Whenever possible, guide the reader’s eye to next panel.

-Focal points can be established at the intersection of perpendicular lines.
-When all the lines in a panel point to a single place (where the join up), the reader’s attention is immediately pulled to that spot.
+Intersecting perpendicular lines.
+When all the lines in a panel point to a single place (where they join up), the reader’s attention is immediately pulled to that spot.

-- By varying line thickness and shading you can add depth to your panels.
+By varying line thickness, you can add depth to your panels.